DeeKahy/RustBot/README.md

 ## League of Legends Player Tracking 🎮

-The bot can track League of Legends players' ranked progression and generate visual charts showing LP changes over time.
+The bot can track League of Legends players' ranked progression with comprehensive statistics and intelligent caching for optimal performance.

 ### Setup